BookOps-CAT/CBH-migration/README.md

     + import of 796 tag: b123708242 - tag rejected by load table (no mapping) - missing (move data to 700 to mitigate)

 + Records without call number: ['ocm12180664', 'ocm36531175', 'ocm24344329', 'ocm58769563', 'ocm36813841', 'on1027967459', 'ocm46243282', 'ocn480560395', 'ocm46547939', 'ocm30581624', 'ocm07164683', 'ocm08133824', 'cbh-000729']

++ Sierra import: none of the existing load table have adequate mapping to support lossless transfer.
+Problematic data: volume statement (960$v does not work), aleph's call number (holding fields $h$i$j$k$m), note (optimally this should internal note (2) - analytic item flag + various other notes)

++ Aleph's holdings records do not carry any useful for Sierra data